Rossalieee/Honest-calculator/README.md

 ### [Hangman](https://hyperskill.org/projects/69?track=2)
-This project is about programming Hangman game.
+This project is about programming a Hangman game.

 Hangman is a popular puzzle game where you try to guess a word letter by letter.
 If you fail, you'll be “hanged”.
 If you win, you'll survive.